iamakashpc/mern-authentication-/README.md

 - JSON Web Tokens (JWT): Used for secure authentication.
 - bcrypt.js: A library used for hashing passwords.
 - React Router: Used for client-side routing.
-- Redux (optional): Used for state management, if applicable.
+- Redux (optional): Used for state management